HelpGiveThanks/HGTconfiguration/README.md

 1. Log into your cPanel: http://YOURWEBSITE.ORG/cpanel.
 1. Scroll down to Software/Services sections and click on Softaculous icon.
 1. Enter 'The Bug' in the top right search box, and click on The Bug Genie.
-1. Click install.
+1. Click the blue 'install' button.
 1. Leave most everything as is, but change
      1. In Directory 'buggenie' to 'pm' for project manager.
      1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
      1. Change the email address to an email address associated with a Gravatar icon.
-1. Click install.
+1. Click the grey 'install' button.
 1. Next type 'vanilla' in the top right search box, and click on Vanilla.
-1. Click install.
+1. Click the blue 'install' button.
 1. Leave most everything as is, but change
      1. In Directory 'vanilla' to 'forum' for forum.
      1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
      1. Change the email address to the same one used to install The Bug Genie (TGB).
-1. Click install.
+1. Click the grey 'install' button.
 1. Return to the cPanel by clicking  the 'go to control panel' icon on the top menu bar.
 It's the blue-postage-stamp- with-a-gear-over-it icon (the first icon reading left-to-right).
 1. In the Files section click the 'File Manager' icon, and then click the popup window's 'Go' button.

-#####A. Template drop-in replacement preparation
+#####B. Template drop-in replacement preparation
 1. Download the HGTtemplate.zip template.
+1. Click the 'Upload' icon (File Manager's top menu bar).
+1. Click the 'Choose File' button in the window that opens and choose the HGTtemplate.zip to upload it.
+1. Close the upload window.
+1. Click the 'Reload' button (second menu bar) if you do not see the HGTtemplate.zip.
+1. Click on HGTtemplate.zip to select it.
+1. Click the 'Extract' button to unzip it.
-1. Upload the template to your web server and extract it.
+1. You can now delete the zip file to reduce clutter in your File Manager.
-1. Zip your TGB folder.
+1. Select your pm folder and compress it (click the 'Compress' button and then the 'Compress File(s)' button).
-2. Download it to a safe place on your computer as a backup.
+2. Download the resulting zip file to a safe place on your computer as a backup (select the file and click the 'Download' button).

-#####B. TGB Drop-in replacement and icon upload
+#####C. TGB Drop-in replacement and icon upload

-1. Click into the .../HGTtemplate/TBGTemplateNitrogen/ folder.
+1. Click into the .../HGTtemplate/TBGTemplateNitrogen/ folder (by first double clicking on the HGTtemplate folder, which reveals the TBGTemplateNitrogen folder, which you then double-click on to click into it).
 1. Click 'Select all' from the cPanel file menubar.
 1. Click 'Copy' (not move) from the cPanel top menubar.
-1. Replace the two folder names /HGTtemplate/TBGTemplateNitrogen/ in the popup window with your Bug Genie's one folder name, which, if you followed my recommendation, you named /pm/ for project manager.
+1. In the popup window that opens, replace the two folder names /HGTtemplate/TBGTemplateNitrogen/ with your Bug Genie's one folder name, which, if you followed my recommendation, you named /pm/ for project manager.
+1. Click into your /TGB folder/ folder (by clicking the 'Up One Level' button twice, and then double clicking on your TGB folder).

+     I'll refer this folder from now on with three dots '...'
-1. Click into your TGB folder.
+1. Click into your .../thebuggenie/ folder.
-1. Upload image files to replace header.png (site icon) and favicon.png to help identify your website.
+1. Upload image files with the same names to replace header.png (this is the white or very light version of your icon) and favicon.png (a dark, tiny version of your icon) to help distinguish your TGB from other TGBs (see instructions above for how to upload files).
 1. Open a new tab in your browser.
 1. Type in your website's buggenie url: http://YOURSITE.COM/YOURTGBfolder/.
-1. Click the 'Overview' button.

-#####C. Configure overview page icon and titles in file _header.inc.php located in folder .../modules/publish/templates/

-1. Customize your site's icon size.
-Keep width and height equal and upload a new icon if you need to change it's proportions.
-The icon shows up on other pages that you are not going to customize with equal proportions.
-1. Rewrite your site's guest overview page title and welcome message on line 68.
-2. Rewrite your site's logged in overview title on line 76.

-#####D. Configure top, menu-bar icon and links in file headertop.inc.php located in folder .../core/templates/

-1. Experiment with icon size and padding to get best look.
-Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under it over the right.
-2. Change http://YOURSITE.COM/YOURforum/ to your sites forum folder location
-3. Change https://github.com/YOURorganization/ to your external GitHub  OR  Google Drive  OR other collaborative document creating, editing, etc. web tool

 #####D. Configure TGB name, theme, and icons